-MOVED BY: B. Holmes SECONDED BY: J. Karau
+MOVED BY: P. Sweetnam SECONDED BY: J. Mason

-Resolved, That the Board of Directors direct staff to develop the 2023 Budget and related documents in accordance with the following parameters:
+Resolved, That the Finance & Administration Advisory Committee recommend to the Board of Directors to direct staff to develop the 2023 Budget and related documents in accordance with the following parameters:

 - 1. An assumed growth in tax assessment of 1.5%. - 2.
-A municipal levy increase of 3% to the operating budget. - 3.
-A municipal levy increase of 4.5% to the capital budget.
+A municipal levy increase of 3.5% to the operating budget - 3.
+A municipal levy increase of 4.5% to the capital budget